Rules of Order

 The Bishop may select and announce subjects for discussion: Provided, that if the motion to go into a Committee of the Whole has specified the subject to be discussed, that subject shall first be disposed of.

-(a) No nomination shall be received unless the person to be nominated has indicated assent thereto.
+XXII. (a) No nomination shall be received unless the person to be nominated has indicated assent thereto.
 Nominations for election by the annual Convention may be submitted electronically or in writing to the Secretary of the Convention at least 40 days before the opening session thereof.
 Any nomination received by the Secretary after the specified date shall be returned to the nominator and may be submitted from the floor of the Convention in accordance with the provisions of this rule of order.
 All nominators and nominees must be communicants in good standing in this Diocese.
-At the first business session of the Convention the presiding officer shall call for nominations, at which time the Secretary shall read the names of all persons whose nominations have been received at least 40 days before the opening of the Convention, after which additional nominations may be received from the floor, provided that any such nomination is submitted jointly by three voting members of the Convention, each being from a different parish or mission.
+At the first business session of the Convention the presiding officer shall call for nominations from the floor, at which time the Secretary shall read the names of all persons whose nominations have been received at least 40 days before the opening of the Convention, after which additional nominations may be received from the floor, provided that any such nomination is submitted jointly by three voting members of the Convention, each being from a different parish or mission.
 Each nomination shall be accompanied by a brief biography of the nominee on a form prepared by the Secretary of the Convention.
-The information to be included on the biographical form (to be signed by the nominator) shall include at least the following: nominee’s name, address and home congregation, and prior as well as present parochial and diocesan offices.
+The information to be included on the biographical form (to be signed by the nominator) shall include at least the following: nominee’s name, address and home congregation, and prior as well as present parochial and Diocesan offices.
 [Amended by Act 2007-11; Amended by Act 2016-2.]

 (b) The names and biographies of all persons nominated in writing to the Secretary at least 40 days before the opening session of the Convention shall be given to the deans of the convocations and shall be included in the advance materials distributed by the Secretary to members of the Convention prior to the meetings of each convocation which are to be held not later than 10 days prior to the Convention.
 The Secretary shall also post the biographical forms in a conspicuous place in or adjacent to the room in which the Convention meets so that they may be seen throughout the Convention session by all delegates.